futurehood/DeCent-Core/README.md

 ## Installation

-To install and run DeCent-Core follow these steps:
+To install DeCent-Core follow these steps:

 1. Download the ZIP archive containing the application code and executables for your compatible OS.
 2. Extract the archive to a location that pleases you.

-To stop the application, use the ***Quit*** option from the system tray.

 </details>